NOAA-OceanExploration/WaterColumnHighlighter/README.md

 ## Contributing

-Contributions to WaterColumnHighlighter are welcome!
+Contributions to CritterDetector are welcome!
 If you have suggestions for improvements or encounter any issues, please open an issue or submit a pull request.

 ## License
 MIT